xiaosu-zhu/McQuic/README.md

 |         3 	|   128   	| 2 	| [8192,2048,512] 	|   25.45 Mpps / 22.03 Mpps  	|  0.1277 	|
 |         - 	|     -   	| - 	|               - 	|              -             	|    -    	|

 The coding throughput is tested on a NVIDIA RTX 3090.
-Image file I/O, loading and other operations are not included in the test.
+Image file I/O, loading, *etc.* are not included in the test.
 - **`Mpps = Mega-pixels per second`**
 - **`BPP = Bits per pixel`**